 For a stay in Cape Verde your passport should be valid for a minimum period of 6 months from the date of entry into Cape Verde.

-Before travelling to Cape Verde you should register with the Cape Verde authorities via an online platform.
-When arriving by air – in most cases – you have to pay a security fee (Airport Security Fee – TSA).
-Registration and the security surcharge can be paid via an online platform (preference).
+Before travelling to Cape Verde you should register with the Cape Verde authorities via the online platform EASE.
+This is an electronic travel authorization for air passengers arriving on the Cape Verde islands, regardless of nationality or the need for a visa or not.
+Furthermore, when arriving by air – in most cases – you have to pay a security fee (Airport Security Fee – TSA).
+Registration and the security surcharge can be paid via the online platform EASE (preference).
 This can be also arranged at the border (customs).
 For more information read the article about the Airport Security Fee.

 Arriving by boat or cruise ship

 If you visit Cape Verde by saling boat you have to arrive via one of the larger harbors.
 These harbos are: Praia (Santiago), Porto Grande / Mindelo (São Vicente), Palmeira (Sal).
 Arriving to Cape Verde via another harbor is not permitted.
 Upon arrival at the harbos you must hand over a list of the entire crew to the customs / border police (Direcção de Estrangeiros e Fronteiras) at the port office.
 Also make a copy of this document in case they will inspect your boat.
 The same rules for a visa apply as described earlier in this article.

 If you are taking a cruise vacation with a destination on Cape Verde then you do not need to apply for a separate tourist visa yourself, as long as you leave the archipelago again via the cruise ship.
 The cruise lines usually provide the tourist visa as part of the package offered.